Last updated on June 3, 2026

 A blank page is always a little daunting.
 Where to start, what to say?

-The two most useful components of the Blueprint are the Course Information and Sample Modules.
-The Course Information Module makes all of the expectations, policies, and objectives of your course easily accessed and referenced by your students.
+Some of the most useful components of the Blueprint are the Course Information and Sample Modules and the Syllabus template.
+Both the Course Information Module and the Syllabus make all of the expectations, policies, and objectives of your course easily accessible and referenced by your students.
 The Sample Module gives you templates that you can use for adding course content in a way that facilitates learning by using andragogical principles.
 Some of these principles include priming, chunking, and alignment, which we’ll cover in greater depth later in this Spotlight.

 Best Practices